-Thought leadership is a powerful technique cutting through the noise of content marketing, and it's a possibility for any business with insights to share.
+Thought leadership is a powerful technique for cutting through the noise of content marketing, and it's a possibility for any business with insights to share.

 Who are the top thinkers in your industry?
 In digital marketing, there's Neil Patel, an influencer and entrepreneur who publishes some of the highest-ranking marketing content online.
 Personal finance has Dave Ramsey, whose podcast reaches 16 million listeners each week.
 Search engine optimization (SEO) has Brian Dean, the creator of Backlinko.
 These professionals have become household names because of their innovative ideas and ability to communicate them to the world.